-A relevant bachelors (honours) degree (or approved equivalent) with a GPA of ≥ 5 in 75 points above Stage III, including at least 45 points at 700-level in an IT-related field.
+A relevant bachelors (honours) degree (or approved equivalent) with a GPA of at least 4.5 in 75 points above Stage III, including at least 45 points at 700-level in an IT-related field.

 The Master of Information Technology is a taught masters programme, with a 60-point industry internship.